core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 In addition, it is required that all group members are trusted, i.e. they do not forward the content of group messages to unauthorized entities.
 However, in many use cases, the devices in the group belong to a common authority and are configured by a commissioner (see {{sec-use-cases}}).

+## Uniqueness of (key, nonce) {#ssec-key-nonce-uniqueness}

+The proof for uniqueness of (key, nonce) pairs in Appendix D.3 of {{I-D.ietf-core-object-security}} is also valid in group communication scenarios.
+That is, given an OSCORE group:

+* Uniqueness of Sender IDs within the group is enforced by the Group Manager.

+* Case A is limited to requests, and same considerations hold.

+* Case B applies to all responses, and same considerations hold.

+It follows that each message encrypted/decrypted with the same Sender Key is processed by using a different (ID_PIV, PIV) pair.
+This means that nonces used by any fixed encrypting endpoint are unique.
+Thus, each message is processed with a different (key, nonce) pair.

+## Collision of Group Identifiers {#ssec-gid-collision}

+In case endpoints are deployed in multiple groups managed by different non-synchronized Group Managers, it is possible for Group Identifiers of different groups to coincide.
+However, this does not impair the security of the AEAD algorithm.

+In fact, as long as the Master Secret is different for different groups and this condition holds over time, and as long as the Sender IDs within a group are unique, it follows that AEAD keys and nonces are different among different groups.

 # IANA Considerations # {#iana}

 This document has no actions for IANA.